Feras134/Classification/README.md

    - Run all cells sequentially to see preprocessing, model training, evaluation, and result visualizations.
    - Accuracy scores and model comparisons will be shown along with confusion matrices.

-3. **Modify or extend**:
-   - You can add new models, try different preprocessing techniques, or experiment with cross-validation strategies.

 ---